Head-To-Head Comparison: Greystone Logistics (GLGI) & Its Peers

 |2.47

-As a group, “Special industry machinery, not elsewhere classified” companies have a potential upside of 9.22%.
-Given Greystone Logistics’ competitors higher possible upside, analysts clearly believe Greystone Logistics has less favorable growth aspects than its competitors.
+As a group, “Special industry machinery, not elsewhere classified” companies have a potential upside of 12.59%.
+Given Greystone Logistics’ peers higher possible upside, analysts plainly believe Greystone Logistics has less favorable growth aspects than its peers.

-59.1% of shares of all “Special industry machinery, not elsewhere classified” companies are held by institutional investors.
-13.5% of shares of all “Special industry machinery, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

 Summary

-Greystone Logistics competitors beat Greystone Logistics on 6 of the 10 factors compared.
+Greystone Logistics peers beat Greystone Logistics on 6 of the 10 factors compared.

 Greystone Logistics Company Profile